 Tony began to sense that twinge of despair again.
 Tugging as him, beckoning for his attention.
-For the first time during the encounter, the entity nodded his head.
+For the first time during the encounter, the entity gave some semblance of reaction, nodding slowly.
 "I don't have any idea about what you're talking about."
-He shook his head.
+Tony shook his head.
 "You don't have any idea about..."

 "You've merely forgotten," the man interjected.
 In the blink of an eye, the supernatural-like being was in front of him.
 "Let me help you remember."